rjfranssen/rjfranssen.github.io/content/post/2020-12-30-twitter-sentiment-philly/index.markdown

 ```

-_Note: for html widgets, because I'm writing this in .Rmarkdown, I use the below snippet to save the html widget to file and then bring it back in via an iframe.
-The main reason is that `.Rmarkdown` files get rendered as `.markdown` and then `html`, and my widgets were getting lost.
-Widgets work great with `.Rmd` files, but I lose some of the other hugo functionalities like the TOCs and code highlighting.
-This might change soon if it hasn't already.
-I've hidden these snippets for the other html widgets below._
+_Note: Because I'm writing this in .Rmarkdown, I use the below snippet to save the html widget to file and then bring it back in via an iframe.
+The main reason is that `.Rmarkdown` files are processed by `Pandoc`, output as `.markdown` and then processed by Hugo/Goldmark before becoming `html` files.
+The `.Rmd` files are processed by `Pandoc` and output as `html`; so, while the `.Rmd` is widget-friendly, I was losing the Hugo/Goldmark styling associated with my Hugo theme (e.g. TOCs, code highlighting).
+This is why all my posts that involve code are written in `.Rmarkdown`.
+See the [blogdown docs](https://bookdown.org/yihui/blogdown/output-format.html) for a better explanation._

+**Update!** Exporting and bringing an html file via an iframe is no longer necessary with `blogdown 1.0`!
+I'm going to see the code as a reference if I need to do it again to avoid css conflicts, but giant thanks to the blogdown team for making this workaround obsolete.
+See the [release notes including markdown comparisons here](https://blog.rstudio.com/2021/01/18/blogdown-v1.0/).

 ```r